openaire/guidelines/docs/literature/field_projectid.rst

 Example
 ~~~~~~~

-An example that utilises all six fields and covers an example of the ''Horizon Europe'' funding programme:
+An example that uses all six areas and covers an example of the funding programme ''Horizon Europe'', as label-term **HE**:

 .. code-block:: xml
    :linenos: